Invoiced/docs/guides/billing-portal.md

 [![Customer Portal Billing Details](/docs/img/customer-portal-billing-details.png)](/docs/img/customer-portal-billing-details.png)

+## Setup

+The customer portal works out of the box with no configuration.
+You can customize the behavior of the customer portal in **Settings** &rarr; **Customer Portal**.
+Here are some behaviors that can be customized:
+* Partial payments
+* AutoPay enrollment
+* Modifying contact information
+* Applying open credit notes
+* Customer portal subdomain

 ## Usage

-Your customer portal is hosted at yourusername.invoiced.com where yourusername matches your Invoiced username in **Settings** &rarr; **Business Profile**.
+Your customer portal is hosted at its own subdomain that you can locate in **Settings** &rarr; **Customer Portal**.
 Any customer facing activity happens on this domain, like viewing invoices or paying.
 Customers can also access the customer portal by going directly to this URL.

 ### System Requirements